 - Construction and demolition workers

-Asbestos Litigation Against Cleaver-Brooks
+Asbestos Lawsuits Against Cleaver-Brooks

 Thousands of victims have filed lawsuits against Cleaver-Brooks for asbestos exposure since the 1980s.
 Many of these lawsuits involve not just Cleaver-Brooks, but multiple companies.
 They have won many lawsuits and also have been forced to pay by jury verdict.

 - $980,000 for Wrongful Death.
 Kit McCormick worked with boilers during his time in the Air Force and stationed at a base in Kansas.
 He died from illnesses related to asbestos, and his estate sued Cleaver-Brooks, the company that supplied the boilers.
 The jury awarded $980,000 for wrongful death and economic losses to his estate.

 - $190 Million for Multiple Victims.
 Cleaver-Brooks was one of several defendants in this record-setting New York case and verdict.
 Seven individuals, or their estates, filed the suit over developing asbestos-related illnesses.
 They worked with boilers that contained asbestos as steamfitters, plumbers, laborers, and in demolition.
 The jury found the defendants failed to warn the workers of the risks of asbestos and found Cleaver-Brooks 15% liable.